My Dashboard

 Ride

-With routes spanning 25, 50, and 100 miles – BellRinger is an unmissable experience on each Rider’s yearly calendar.
+With routes spanning 25, 50, 62, and 100 miles – BellRinger is an unmissable experience on each student’s yearly calendar.
 From the Opening Ceremony on Friday evening to an early morning start on Saturday from campus, gear up for live entertainment, great food, a scenic ride through Maryland, and your biggest fans cheering you on as you finish your Ride to end cancer.
-Take part and commit to raise money and compete against other Georgetown students and organizations.

 Fundraising